jfwells/wp-united/README_FIRST.txt

 WP-United :: Public Releases

 **** phpBB3 releases: ****

+v0.9.0 RELEASE CANDIDATE 3
+- WP-United is, for the most part, completely rewritten, to improve flexibility and compatibility
+- The vast majority of WP-United now sits under WordPress rather than phpBB.
+Find plugin, click install, done... that's what the aim is.
+- Brand new, modern, admin panel
+--- A completely re-imagined settings panel, with modern UI and with most options significantly simplified.
+--- No more Wizards!
+--- Panel comunicates with phpBB asynchronously -- no more blank pages!
+--- New interactive user mapper that can integate, break integrations, create, delete and edit users in a few clicks
+--- New draggable, connectable permissions mapper to hide the arcane phpBB permissions UI
+--- Less options, more sensible defaults, all in one place
+- Completely re-written user integration
+--- User integration is now bi-directional.
+Log in or register in WordPress or phpBB, and seamlessly access the site
+--- Roles are now set at user creation time, not every visit -- much more flexible
+--- Bi-directional profile sync.
+Update your profile anywhere and it works
+--- Auto-synced avatars.
+Get your Gravatar in phpBB -- without having to anything
+--- Designed to work with external auth providers. e.g. click the Facebook button in the oneall plugin, and you get both a phpBB and WordPress account
+- Widgets all ported to new WordPress API
+- Numerous bugs addressed
+- User blogs has been removed.
+It will be added back, working with WP-MS, in the next release.
+- Translations all moved to WordPress

 v0.8.5 RELEASE CANDIDATE 2
 - Fixed plugin fixer not covering all global variables